patric-liu/Athena/journal.md

 Solar vehicle racing fundamentally a challenge of energy efficiency and management.
 When building a solar vehicle, vast amounts of time are rightfully spent on design, manufacturing, and testing - the critical steps for building a reliable, legal, and efficient car.
 Once at the race, however, the benefits of these efforts are at the peril of a team’s race strategy.
 Poorly conducted race strategy has the potential to be just as detrimental a flat tire.
 If successful, Athena will provide this much needed support and allow the vehicle that everyone spends so long designing and building to perform to the best of its ability.

 Race strategy consists of making decisions that depend on variables in the environment (battery state, time of day, predicted weather).
 While decisions include deciding camp locations, when to have breaks, and whether freely roll down a hill or use regen to gain back some energy, the majority of strategic decision can be boiled down to deciding what velocity to maintain at the present moment.
 For any given set of environmental variables, there is a single velocity that will maximize the expected final race performance.
-In this sense, a good policy for strategy could be expressed as a function, with environmental conditions as inputs and velocity as an output:
+In this sense, a good policy for strategy could be expressed as a function, with environmental conditions as inputs and velocity as an output.

-function

 The ultimate goal of Athena is to find a function such that the velocity given by its output is more likely to lead to success than the velocity decided by a person.
 Such a function could be called at any moment during the race so long as there is input data, and could adapt to unexpected changes in the environment (e.g. 30 minute delay due to vehicle malfunction).